vlfeat/matconvnet/doc/site/docs/about.md

       and `include` instead of the binary and include files directly.
 This matches how cuDNN is now distributed.

+    * This version changes slightly how SimpleNN objects should be handled.
+Use the `vl_simplenn_tidy()` to upgrade objects to the latest version of MatConvNet as well as to fill in missing default values.

+    * This version changes how batch normalization is handled.
+Now the average moments are learned together with the other parameters.
+      The net result is that batch normalization is easy to bypass at test time (and implicitly done in validation, just like dropout).

+    * The `disableDropout` parameter of `vl_simplenn` has been replaced by a more generic `mode` option that allows running in either normal mode or test mode.
+In the latter case, both dropout and batch normalization are bypassed.
+This is the same behaviour of `DagNN.mode`.

+    * Examples have been re-organized in subdirectories.

 -   1.0-beta16 (October 2015).
 Adds
     VGG-Face as a pretrained model.
 Bugfixes.
 -   1.0-beta15 (September 2015).
 Supports for new `DagNN` blocks and